holochain-community-resources/awesome-holochain/README.md

 * [Junto](https://github.com/juntofoundation/Junto): new breed of social media founded in the spirit of authenticity.
 * [Holo-REA](https://github.com/holo-rea/holo-rea): a resource accounting framework and suite of apps for building economic coordination applications of any kind.

+## Tools and libraries

+* [Holochain Anchors](https://github.com/holochain/holochain_anchors): easily use the anchors pattern for creating links.